 Neither does Paul.

 “For by favour you have been saved, through belief, and that not of yourselves, it is the gift of Elohim, it is not by works, so that no one should boast.
 For we are His workmanship, created in Messiah יהושע unto good works, which Elohim prepared beforehand that we should walk in them.”
 (Ephesians 2:8-10)

 Even Paul agrees with Titus and James, that we are created in Yeshua to do good works, which YHWH has prepared for us to walk in.
 Remember the good works prepared by Elohim is His Torah, His instructions on how to live a life pleasing to Him.
 And how does this tie in with faith?
 Well, Paul said we are saved by grace through faith, which means that faith is the vehicle in which we arrive at grace.
 James tells us that faith without works is dead, no good works equal no gas for the vehicle.
 Therefore, there is no grace for those who claim to have faith and yet lack the works to prove it.

 “My brothers, what use is it for anyone to say he has belief but does not have works?
 This belief is unable to save him.”
 (James 2:14)

 Keeping Torah with the attitude that you will save yourself (which is works without belief), will not be effective, it is through belief that our good works will we be counted as righteous.

 “For not the hearers of the Torah are righteous in the sight of Elohim, but the doers of the Torah shall be declared right.”
 (Romans 2:13)

-Continue to test all things brothers and sisters, including this teaching, for I do not wish for you to become as children, unable to think for themselves.
-Instead it is my hope you will grow into mature adults in the spirit, fully capable and ready to be a living testimony to our Messiah Yeshua and our Father YHWH.
+Continue to test all things, including this teaching, for I do not wish for you to become like children, unable to think for themselves.
+Instead, it is my hope you will grow into mature adults in the spirit, fully capable and ready to be a living testimony to our Messiah Yeshua and our Father YHWH.